saadahmed313/notepad_automation/README.md

 # Notepad Automation Script

 This Python script automates fetching blog posts from the JSONPlaceholder API, typing them into Notepad, and saving them as text files in a `tjm-project` directory on the Desktop.
-It uses PyAutoGUI for GUI automation and includes error handling for robust operation on Windows systems.
+It uses a hybrid approach with `BotCity` for opening, saving, and closing Notepad, `PyAutoGUI` for typing text, and `pywin32` for window focus management.
+The script includes robust error handling and produces files in a specific format with dash separators.

 ## Repository Structure
 ```
 notepad-automation/
 ├── .gitignore